microsoft/workshop-library/full/intro-regression-R-tidymodels/README.md

 ## Prerequisites

-To get you up and running and writing R code in no time, we have containarized this workshop such that you have a ready out of the box R coding environment.
+To get you up and running and writing R code in no time, we have containerized this workshop such that you have a ready out of the box R coding environment.

 ### Setting up the development container